 Ever watched freediving videos and thought “how do they stay down there so long?”
 I used to stare at my dive computer after a minute and a half.
-My chest would burn.
-My mind would scream “breathe NOW.”
+Chest burning.
+Mind screaming “breathe NOW.”
 Meanwhile, other divers glided past me like they had all the time in the world.

 Three years ago, I could manage about 90 seconds underwater.
-My first freediving course was humbling.
-I watched classmates hit two minutes while I barely pushed past my usual time.
-The instructor pulled me aside and said something that stuck with me: “You’re working against yourself instead of just letting it happen.”
+My first PADI freediving course was humbling.
+Watched classmates hit two minutes while I barely pushed past my usual time.
+The instructor pulled me aside and said something that stuck: “You’re working against yourself instead of just letting it happen.”

-That clicked for me.
+That clicked.
 I stopped trying to “power through” and started learning actual techniques.
 Within 18 months, I hit four minutes.
-Not because I got special lungs, but because I learned what actually works.
+Not because I got special lungs, but because I finally understood what works.

 Understanding Why Your Chest Burns (It’s Not What You Think)